sebastian-software/asset-hash/readme.md

 ## Speed

 For speed comparisons of different algorithms we created a small repository containing the source code and some results.
 [Check it out](https://github.com/sebastian-software/node-hash-comparison).
 TLDR: Modern non-cryptographic hashing could be way faster than cryptographic solutions like MD5 or SHA1.
 Best algorithm right now for our use cases seems to be MetroHash128.
 This is why we made it the default.
+TODO!!

 ## Usage